CROTCH (CROTCH) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 CROTCH Historical Price

-According to the latest data gathered on CROTCH live price page, the current price of CROTCH is 0.006640USD.
+According to the latest data gathered on CROTCH live price page, the current price of CROTCH is 0.005921USD.
 The circulating supply of CROTCH(CROTCH) is

 In the past 24 hours, CROTCH has shown a price movement of